 One-stop security has been approved by the European Commission (EC) but has to be adopted on an airport-by-airport, nation-by-nation basis in the European Union (EU).
 It is already in place for flights within the EU and, unilaterally, for flights from the United States to Europe.

 Several regions and countries have already embraced one-stop security and the recognition of equivalence.
-One-stop security pilot projects have been conducted in Panama and El Salvador.
 In a major breakthrough, the United States, European Union, and Switzerland agreed to a mutual recognition of each other’s cargo security programs.
 The United States and Canada signed a similar agreement, and the European Union and Canada have carried out an initial comparison of their respective security systems.

 Putting One-stop security back on the agenda